snowplow/snowplowanalytics.com/_posts/2018-10-05-snowplow-objc-tracker-0.8.1-released/index.md

 <h2 id="appcontext">1.
 Application contexts</h2>

-We introduce application contexts in this release, in order to attach information related to the application being tracked.
-Information like the application version will be included.
+In this release we introduce application contexts.
+This feature allows one to determine which version of an app sent a particular event.

 This can be enabled in the tracker initialization, and doing so will send an application context with every event.